adrientoub/gdpr-explorer/README.md

 Follow this [guide](https://support.snapchat.com/en-US/a/download-my-data).
 It usually takes a few minutes to get the archive.

+### Apple

+Go to [guide](https://privacy.apple.com/).
+Connect with your Apple Account and answer your security questions.
+You will then have the ability to request an archive of your data.
+It usually takes a few days to get the archive.

 ## Requirements

 * Ruby 2.5 or more recent